jensbambauer/seriale/site/content/post/what-its-like-to-be-gay-in-singapore-interview-with-director-and-writer-leon-cheo-of-the-web-series-people-like-us.md

 **Leon Cheo**: Having music like a score and non-diegetic music was something I didn’t want to do.
 If there was music or some kind of background music it has to be explained, maybe they are listening to music or they are in a club.
 I didn’t want a score to tell the audience what they are supposed to feel and that’s also back to the whole observational feel of it.
 I didn’t want the director to be too obvious in terms of the storytelling so I guess it has a quite real feel to the series so that people can get an as realistic sense as possible.
 In the end of each episode each credit has its special song or a piece of music that was specially selected or composed and all the feelings end up there.

-**Die Seriale**: Since _People like us_ was nominated in the category of Best ensemble Cast, I am of course interested in how the actors were chosen.
+**Die Seriale**: Since _People like us_ was nominated in the category of Best Ensemble Cast, I am of course interested in how the actors were chosen.

 ![](/img/filmklappe.jpg)